-A group celebrates after graduating from Alaska's first SurvivorVoices talking circle and training about suicide loss for survivors of suicide.
+PHOTO BY ANTHO A group celebrates after graduating from Alaska's first SurvivorVoices talking circle and training about suicide loss for survivors of suicide.
 SurvivorVoices was an opportunity for survivors to learn how to tell their stories safely and effectively and then become trainers to bring the education back to their communities.
 Most of the training focused on public speaking, issues to be aware of when speaking about suicide, and safe messaging.
 Four men and four women participated: two from Tanana, two from Seldovia, two from Dillingham, one from Fairbanks, and one from Barrow.
 The eight were chosen in teams so they could later deliver workshops together in their communities in the months ahead.
 Franks will serve as support and even a backup trainer if the four teams need assistance.

 Connect with your culture and excel at your career at ANTHC, where there are hundreds of diverse jobs that all help provide the best health care to 140,000 Alaska Natives around our state.
-Contact ANTHC's Recruiting team today.

-■號■ www.anthc.org • healthcare@anthc.org -800-528-6680 INNOVATIVE EFFORTS, FROM PAGE 1 ▶ projects is currently spinning in Goodnews Bay in Southwest Alaska along the Kuskokwim Bay.
+Contact ANTHC's Recruiting team today. www.anthc.org • healthcare@anthc.org INNOVATIVE EFFORTS, FROM PAGE 1 One of those state-of-the-art projects is currently spinning in Goodnews Bay in Southwest Alaska along the Kuskokwim Bay.
 DEHE teams built a mini-wind farm there; it went online in June.
 The three turbines expect to power 75 percent of ANTHC's two-year-old water treatment plant, which makes Goodnews Bay's sanitation infrastructure more sustainable by reducing costs of water treatment and distribution.
-DEHE agreed with the Alaska Village Electric Cooperative to sell excess power to the utility.
+DEHE agreed with the Alaska Village Electric Cooperative so that excess power produced by the facility can be sold to the utility.
 The project is expected to pave the way for similar projects and has made national headlines in a pair of eco-focused online publications.
 Emergency efforts in Kivalina This fall's heavy rains in Northwest Alaska led to devastating flooding in Kivalina.
 The flooding took out about 3,000 feet of the community's water supply line; residents were unable to pump water or have access to potable water; and there was a forced closure of the community's school.
 ANTHC partnered with local, state, federal and tribal partners to provide relief to area residents and support for those trying to establish a safe water source.
 ANTHC used emergency funding to provide materials like a pump, piping, hosing, water filters and more to help those working in the area.
 ANTHC also provided technical support like engineering and operations management to the agencies involved.
-Selawik celebrates new plant In mid-August, DEHE teams started Selawik's new water treatment facility, which supplies high-quality treated water and addresses some
+Selawik celebrates new plant In mid-August, DEHE teams started Selawik's

-PHOTO BY ANTHC Teams work on providing clean water to the community of Kivalina, which recently suffered devastating flooding that took out the community's water supply.
+Teams work on providing clean water to the community of Kivalina, which recently suffered devastating flooding that took out the community's water supply.